xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 ## Dynamic LPTS Flow Type

 In limited hardware resource platforms like NCS55xx and NCS5xx, we cannot support all LPTS flows in the TCAM hardware where resources are shared across multiple features.
 Therefore there is a need to provide configurable option for customers to decide what flow types they need to program in the hardware and maximum lpts entry per flow type.
 This can help in saving a lot of hardware resources.
 Customers can dynamically turn on/off a particular flowtype and max entry for the type using the new CLI to decide the LPTS entries to be programmed in the hardware.
+This feature is supported from IOS-XR 6.2.x onwards.

 ### Feature Support